Quasi-cluster algebras from non-orientable surfaces: Relations between quasi-arcs

 Define $\wt{c}_-$ to be the decorated geodesic $(U , V)$ and $\wt{c}_+$ to be the decorated geodesic $(B(U) , B(V))$.
 Clearly, these two geodesics are lifts of the same arc $c$ in $\S$.
 Define also $\wt{d}$ to be the decorated geodesic $(V , B(U))$.
 So we have

 Again, the resolutions at point $p$ are given by the multigeodesic $\beta = \left\{ b , c\right\}$ and $\gamma = d$.
 Calculations similar to the preceding case show that

 \end{proof}

-\begin{rmq} The coefficient $\varepsilon_1$ and $\varepsilon_2$ are always $+1$ except in the case where the crossing involves only closed curves and no arcs.
+\begin{rmq} The coefficients $\varepsilon_1$ and $\varepsilon_2$ are always $+1$ except in the case where the crossing involves only closed curves and no arcs.
 In this case, the coefficients cannot be both negative at the same time because the left term of the identity is necessarily positive.
 The computation of the coefficient for a given situation can be done by taking one example of a hyperbolic structure and computing the traces.
 By continuity and connexity argument, the value for one example will be the value for all Teichm\"uller space.

 For example if $\alpha = \{a , b\}$ with $a$ and $b$ two simple closed two-sided curves that intersect only once, then $\varepsilon_1 = \varepsilon_2 = +1$.
 This is proved using the fact that the commutator $a \ast b \ast a^{-1} \ast b^{-1}$ bounds a one-holed torus embedded in $\S$.
-Explicit examples of hyperbolic structure on a one-holed torus are classical and and using one particular hyperbolic structure we see that the signs are all positive. \end{rmq}
+Explicit examples of hyperbolic structure on a one-holed torus are classical and, using one particular hyperbolic structure, we see that the signs are all positive. \end{rmq}

 The case of a multigeodesic consisting of a unique one-sided curve with multiplicity more than one, has to be treated separately.
 Indeed, any two curves homotopic to a one-sided curve will have at least one intersection point.
-Recall that in the orientable case, two homotopic two-sided curves can always be made disjoint. \begin{prop} Let $\alpha = \{d,d \}$ where $d$ is a one-sided closed curve corresponding to an element $\mathbf{d} \in \pi_1 (\S)$.
-We have
+Recall that in the orientable case, two homotopic two-sided curves can always be made disjoint. \begin{prop} Let $d$ be a one-sided closed curve corresponding to an element $\mathbf{d} \in \pi_1 (\S)$.
+Then

 where $e$ is the two-sided closed curve corresponding to the element $\mathbf{d}^2 \in \pi_1 (\S)$. \end{prop} \begin{proof} Let $\wt{\sigma} \in \wt{\mathcal{T}}\SM$ and let $D = \rho_\sigma (\mathbf{d})$.
 Up to conjugacy and rescaling, the matrix $D$ is given by